 At the end of each calendar year, each non-employee director receives annual equity incentive grants comprised of restricted shares of our common stock and/or options to purchase shares of our common stock.
 The number of restricted shares and options comprising each grant is determined by the board prior to the end of each calendar year upon recommendation from the compensation committee.
-On December 31, 2015, the board determined to make an equity incentive grant to each non-employee director of, at each director's election, either options to purchase 40,000 shares of our common stock with an exercise price of \$8.31 per share, the fair market value of our common stock on the grant date, or such number of restricted shares of our common stock with a value equal to the foregoing options to purchase 40,000 shares of our common stock using the Black-Scholes methodology.
-The aggregate size of the 2015 annual equity incentive grants represented an increase from our recent historical practice and the recommendation of our independent compensation consultant; however, the board of directors deemed such increases appropriate in recognition of our achievement of significant corporate goals and strong stock performance in 2015.
-Mr. Tarriff elected to receive an option to purchase 40,000 shares of our common stock.
+On December 30, 2016, the board determined to make an equity incentive grant to each non-employee director of, at each director's election, either options to purchase 25,000 shares of our common stock with an exercise price of \$5.35 per share, the fair market value of our common stock on the grant date, or such number of restricted shares of our common stock with a value equal to the foregoing options to purchase 25,000 shares of our common stock using the Black-Scholes methodology.
+The aggregate size of the 2016 annual equity incentive grants represented a decrease from the equity incentive grants made in 2015.
+Mr. Tarriff elected to receive an option to purchase 25,000 shares of our common stock.
 Drs.
 Brennan and Weiser, Senator Fowler and Messrs.
-Cannon and Kirk each elected to receive 26,661 shares of restricted stock.
+Cannon and Kirk each elected to receive 17,204 shares of restricted stock.
 The stock options vest on the one-year anniversary of the grant date and the restricted stock is subject to transfer and forfeiture restrictions that lapse on the one-year anniversary of the grant date.